Continental-scale assessment of spatial food market accessibility in Africa using open geospatial data

 Rural areas are economically less advantaged with respect to urban centers.
 Figure \ref{fig:corr_RWI} \textbf{a} presents four example cases from Ghana, Algeria, Ethiopia, and Nigeria portraying the three-way relationship between the RWI, market access, and rurality.
 Economic and spatial accessibility are strongly correlated, with households in regions of lower economic status, as measured by the RWI, often experiencing limited spatial access to markets.
-As an example, on average over all African countries, the bottom 20th percentile of the RWI has to travel more than 1.5h by motorized transport or 7h on foot, respectively, with only 6 markets within 30 minutes and an entropy of $1.9$, denoting a poor spatial availability and distribution, respectively.
-In comparison, the average upper $20$th percentile within a country has to travel only $15$ minutes by motorized transport or walk close to 1 hour to reach the nearest market, with $70$ markets within 30 minutes and an entropy of $3.3$.
+As an example, on average over all African countries, populations in the bottom RWI quintile face poor access to markets: their population-weighted mean travel time to the closest market is more than 1.5 hours by motorized transport, or 8 hours on foot.
+At the same time, they have, on average, only 2.4 markets within 30 minutes and an entropy of $1.5$, indicating limited spatial availability and poor distribution of nearby markets.
+These indicators capture different aspects of access: travel time is strongly affected by very remote pixels, while the count of markets within 30 minutes is bounded below at zero.
+In comparison, the average upper $20$th percentile within a country has to travel only around $10$ minutes by motorized transport or walk close to 45 minutes to reach the nearest market, with $130$ markets within 30 minutes and an entropy of $4.3$.

 Our results reveal a pattern consistent with studies in high-income countries, where disparities in food accessibility are strongly associated with socioeconomic and demographic factors \cite{block2004fast, kaufman1998rural, zenk2005neighborhood}.